Headshots vs Personal Branding Photography: Understanding the Difference

 Personal Branding Photography:

-Personal branding photography, on the other hand, is a broader and more comprehensive approach to portraying an individual's professional persona.
+Personal branding photography, on the other hand, is a broader approach to portraying an individual's professional persona.
 Rather than focusing solely on a person's face, personal branding photography seeks to capture the essence of the individual and their brand.

 While a headshot might capture an author with a pleasant smile against a neutral backdrop, a personal branding photo might portray the same author in their home library, coffee in hand, surrounded by books.
 This distinction helps the audience understand the person behind the profession, thereby building a more substantial connection.